 Step One – Create Your Email Automation

 This will take some doing.
-You need to create a few different series.
-Email newsletter management systems like MailChimp and Constant Contact will allow you to program these series and have robust tools for managing them.
+It would be best if you created a few different series.
+Email newsletter management systems like MailChimp and Constant Contact will allow you to program these series and have robust management tools.

-Welcome — these are the first communications that a new subscriber will receive saying thanks for joining my list – here is a little about me (and maybe even give away a few great tracks or exclusive videos)
+Welcome — these are the first communications a new subscriber will receive saying thanks for joining my list – here is a little about me (and maybe even give away a few great tracks or exclusive goodies).

-Nurture — these emails take your readers on a storytelling journey – you can talk about your history, tell compelling stories about certain songs or recount something meaningful that has happened in your career as an artist that defines who you are.
+Nurture — these emails take your readers on a storytelling journey – you can talk about your history, tell compelling stories about specific songs, or recount something meaningful that has happened in your career as an artist that defines who you are.
 This is where knowing your brand becomes SO important.

-Monetization —Cheryl calls these the Rise series.
-This is a series that is designed to sell an individual product that you have created or a series that will get your fans to subscribe to your Patreon, or Volume Fan Club, or donate to your crowdfunding campaign.
+Monetization – is a series designed to sell an individual product you have created or a series that will get your fans to subscribe to your Patreon or Volume Fan Club or donate to your crowdfunding campaign.
 I give away a whole bonus pack of Monetization emails when you purchase my book CROWDSTART.

-Step Two – Learn MailChimp or Constant Contact
+Step Two – Learn MailChimp, Kit, or Constant Contact

 Take the time to learn how to use your email list manager.
 MailChimp has a great guide – look for subscriber engagement segments.
-Constant Contact also will take you on a deep dive on how to set yourself up right.
+Constant Contact will also take you on a deep dive into how to set yourself up right.
+I use Kit, and I love it.

-Step Three – Building Your Massive Email List!
+Step Three – Build Your Massive Email List!

 Technique #1 – Add Family, Friends, and Acquaintances

-We all have huge inboxes stuffed with email from people we know.
+We all have huge inboxes stuffed with emails from people we know.
 Are they already on your email list?
-If not, email each of them and ask, “Is it okay for me to add you to my newsletter list?”
+If not, email them and ask, “Is it okay for me to add you to my newsletter list?”

-This process of building a massive email list will take time, but according to Bain & Company, it costs six to seven times more to acquire a new customer than retain an existing one.
-So, consider those in your inbox “existing” and get to work strengthening your relationship with them.
+Building a massive email list will take time, but according to Bain & Company, acquiring a new customer costs six to seven times more than retaining an existing one.
+So, consider those in your inbox “existing” and strengthen your relationship with them.
 It will be well worth the effort.

-Never, ever add someone without getting permission first, even if it’s a friend because that’s considered SPAM.
-Legally, you must ask for the opt-in.
-So by adding the link directly to your newsletter service you are making sure you are compliant!
+Never add someone without getting permission first, even if it’s a friend, because that’s considered SPAM.
+Legally, it would be best if you asked for the opt-in.
+So, by adding the link directly to your newsletter service, you are making sure you are compliant!

 Dear [NAME],